Lifestyles of early settlers of Dedham, Massachusetts: Land distribution

+Families had to clear the land before they could build their homes on it.
+To avoid the problem's England was facing due to deforestation, clapboards were originally not allowed.
+However, the clay used to insulate homes would quickly deteriorate in the weather, and soon clapboards were allowed to be cut and used.

 Twenty years after it was founded, only three percent of the land had been distributed, or 3,000 acres, with the rest being retained by the town.
 This was a deliberate choice not to award huge homesteads as happened in other towns, such as in Watertown.
 In 1657, there was still 125,000 acres remaining to be distributed to settlers.

 Between 1656 and 1667, however, over 15,000 acres were allotted to townsmen.
 During the first 50 years of Dedham's existence, any man who lived there for 25 years could expect to receive between 50 and 500 acres, with 150 acres being the average.
 It was not a huge farmstead, but it afforded a degree of security to each family and allowed the next generation, including younger sons, to inherit enough land to have a successful farm of their own.
 It also made each farmer a potential yeoman.
 As early as 1690, much of the best land had already been claimed and a dividend in that year had to be canceled because the land was not worth the price of surveying.

 First generation farmers could expect to pass on about 150 acres of land to their heirs.
 Second generation farmers could expect to pass on that much or even more between their inheritances and the dividends awarded by the town.
 As the generations grew, third generation farms in the early 1700s were about 100 acres.
 By the end of the 1700s, farmers could expect to inherit only about 50 acres of land, a plot not large enough to support a family.